Directors and Advisors

 Richard Perle, a Resident Fellow at the American Enterprise Institute (AEI), where he researches defense, intelligence, national security, Europe, the Middle East, and the Russian region.
 He is a former assistant secretary of defense for international security policy.
 He is a former member of the Defense Policy Board, Department of Defense, 1987-2004, and Chairman, 2001-2003; Producer, PBS, The Gulf Crisis: The Road to War, 1992; assistant secretary of defense for international security policy, 1981-1987; and U.S. Senate staff, 1969-1980.
 He received his B.A. from the University of Southern California and M.A. in political science from Princeton University.
 His most recent books include: An End to Evil, Present Dangers, and Hard Line.

-During his 12 years of government service, in addition to heading the CIA and the Intelligence Community, Mr. Woolsey was: Ambassador to the Negotiation on Conventional Armed Forces in Europe (CFE), Vienna, 1989–1991; Under Secretary of the Navy, 1977–1979; and General Counsel to the U.S. Senate Committee on Armed Services, 1970–1973.
-He was also appointed by the President to serve on a part-time basis in Geneva, Switzerland, 1983–1986, as Delegate at Large to the U.S.–Soviet Strategic Arms Reduction Talks (START) and Nuclear and Space Arms Talks (NST).
-As an officer in the U.S. Army, he was an adviser on the U.S. Delegation to the Strategic Arms Limitation Talks (SALT I), Helsinki and Vienna, 1969–1970.
+He was appointed by President Reagan to serve in Geneva, Switzerland, from 1983 to 1986 as Delegate at Large to the U.S. Soviet Strategic Arms Reduction Talks (START) and Nuclear and Space Arms Talks (NST).
+As an officer in the U.S. Army, he was an adviser on the U.S. Delegation to the Strategic Arms Limitation Talks (SALT I), in Helsinki and Vienna, from 1969 to 1970.

-Mr. Woolsey was born in Tulsa, Oklahoma, and attended Tulsa public schools, graduating from Tulsa Central High School.
-He received his B.A. degree from Stanford University (1963, With Great Distinction, Phi Beta Kappa), an M.A. from Oxford University (Rhodes Scholar 1963–1965), and an LL.B from Yale Law School (1968, Managing Editor of the Yale Law Journal).
+He was born in Tulsa, Oklahoma and attended Tulsa public schools, graduating from Tulsa Central High School.
+He received his B.A. degree from Stanford University, where he graduated Magna Cum Laude and Phi Beta Kappa; an M.A. from Oxford University, where he was a Rhodes Scholar; and an LL.B from Yale Law School, where he was Managing Editor of the Yale Law Journal.

-Mr. Woolsey is a frequent contributor of articles to major publications, and from time to time gives public speeches and media interviews on the subjects of energy, foreign affairs, defense, and intelligence.
-He is married to Suzanne Haley Woolsey and they have three sons: Robert, Daniel, and Benjamin.
+He is a frequent contributor of articles to major publications and gives public speeches and media interviews on the subjects of energy, foreign affairs, defense, and intelligence.

 Leonard P. Shaykin is a Managing Partner of LambdaStar Infrastructure Partners, L.P.
 Mr. Shaykin was a Managing Partner of Adler & Shaykin (1983-1994), an investment partnership organized to sponsor management leveraged buyouts.
 Adler & Shaykin managed roughly $300 million of institutional and private capital acquiring companies with total acquisition financing in excess of $2.4 billion.
 Prior to forming Adler & Shaykin in 1983, Mr. Shaykin was Vice President, Director and a member of the Investment Committee of Citicorp Venture Capital Ltd. and Citicorp Capital Investors, Inc., where he was responsible for establishing and subsequently managing a $100 million equity fund dedicated to management leveraged buyouts.
 From 1970 to 1974, Mr. Shaykin was an investment officer at First Chicago Investment Corporation and First Capital Corporation of Chicago, the equity and venture capital investment vehicles of First Chicago Corporation.
 Mr. Shaykin was formerly a director and/or principal shareholder of Best Products Co., Inc., The Chicago Sun-Times, Ecolaire, Inc., the Folger Adam Company, International Healthcare, Joy Technologies, Inc., Multiserv International, Peterson Outdoor Advertising, Wherehouse Entertainment, Inc., and other public and private companies.
 Together these companies employed over 2,000 employees who were subject to numerous collective bargaining agreements.
 Mr. Shaykin is a graduate of The University of Chicago (B.A., M.A.) and The University of Chicago Graduate School of Business (M.B.A.).